 Once attached, you need to cut out the sections of fiber that are covering the burner port and flue.
 These cut out easily using a craft knife or a Stanley knife.

 And that, in a nutshell, is how to transform the trash can into a DIY propane kiln.
-If you’d like a fuller step-by-step guide on how to do this, check out my video.
+Here is a short video overview of the process.
+If you’d like a fuller step-by-step guide on how to do this, check out my YouTube video.

 Using the Trash Can Kiln